TeraflopsBH/qbt-update-sh/README.md

 Linux BASH script which provides an option to automatically download and update qbittorrent-nox to the latest version available.
 Currently, it is mainly intended for installing and updating already installed qBitTorrent-nox on `DietPi` linux.

-This script replaces the apt package version of qBitTorrent-nox with a 3rd party executable, main reason being Debian apt package versions are not always up to date.
+This script replaces the apt package version of qBitTorrent-nox with a 3rd party executable binary from [userdocs/qbittorrent-nox-static](https://github.com/userdocs/qbittorrent-nox-static) GitHub repository, main reason being Debian apt package versions are not always up to date.

 ### The way it works